2018 EPIC-Network Conference - University of Wisconsin-Madison

 2) Expertise shared by other EPIC programs about ways continuously improve.

 This annual conference has been a primary method for launching the 25+ EPIC programs currently operating.
-For those new to the EPIC Framework, our goal during this conference and workshop is to present how and why this flexible and adaptable model can work for you.
+For those new to the EPIC Model, our goal during this conference and workshop is to present how and why this flexible and adaptable model can work for you.
 We also plan to help you actually 'Just Start' working on a your pilot partnership during the conference.
 Many existing programs launched while attending a previous EPIC conference.
 Our flexible model allowed programs to start implementing in the Fall, while others used the information learned at the conference to embark on a planning year before their launch.

 Ideally, attendees come with a team of representatives from their community.
 For new attendees, it is ideal to bring two university representatives along with one possible community partner looking to pilot in future years.
 For returning university attendees, participation of your next year's community partner is a great way to get them fully up to speed about the breadth and depth of the partnership model.
 You will also be encouraged to actively work on setting up the partnership during the conference.
 If you have questions about who to bring, please ask us at email@example.com.